nilqed/fricas-texmacs/README.md

-    -- If one calls the following macro, the prompt will be changed -- the package TMSPT will be loaded (if in ~/quicklisp/local-projects), -- the "types" output will be redefined and the stat banner will be deleted. macro tmenv ==
+    -- If one calls the following macro, the prompt will be changed -- the package TMSPT will be loaded (if in ~/quicklisp/local-projects), -- the "types" output will be redefined and the start banner will be deleted. macro tmenv ==
       setPrompt("",". ")
       quickLoad tmspt